Books by Debi Bower available on Amazon - shop now

 Winner, with 33.9% of the vote

 Lilac Fest is the largest free festival of its kind in North America.
-Every May, it’s the blooming of 500 lilac varieties across 1,200 shrubs that are the cause for celebration.
+Every May, it’s the blooming of 500 lilac varieties across 1,200 shrubs that is the cause for celebration.

 But it’s the free nightly concerts, food, beverage, and family-friendly activities that make it fun.